-- 3. Ask if there was only one way to solve the problem.
-Why is this? - 4.
-Repeat with a new amount of cubes, such a 32, record equations on the chart. - 5.
+- 1. Repeat with a new amount of cubes, such a 32, record equations on the chart. - 2.
 As students work ask them to tell you the various dimensions of the boxes they build.
 What is the height of your box?
 What is the width?
-What is the length? - 6.
-Hold up a sample box built with cubes, choose on that has different lengths for height, width, and length.
+What is the length? - 3.
+Hold up a sample box built with cubes, choose on that has different lengths for height, width and length.
 Do they change if you move the position of the box?